levibostian/Teller-Android/docs/home.md

 * Allow your users to complete tasks in your app, faster.
 * Teller has performance improvements built-in to save your user's battery life.

-As app developers, we all understand that the fetching, saving, loading, *and maintaining* of cache data is a pain.
+As app developers, we all understand that the fetching, saving, loading, *and maintaining* of cache is a pain.
 When something is a pain to do, we often ignore that task and move on with building our app.

 However, with Teller this pain goes away.
 By using Teller you will get the benefits of using a cache while **not having to maintain that cache**.